Pork Chop Marinade

 - Grill over medium heat for 4-5 minutes on each side or until a thermometer inserted in the middle of the meat reaches 145 degrees Fahrenheit.
 Remove from grill.

 - Let pork chops rest for 3-5 minutes before serving.
-This helps redistribute juices and make them tender and juicy!
+This helps redistribute juices and keep them tender and juicy.

 Grant Gerry says